robinpoort/KeepTrack-CSS/publish.md

 ## Step 13 — Publish

+Tell the user to run the following command to publish to npm:

 ```bash
 npm publish --access public
 ```

-Verify the command exits with code 0 and confirm the published version to the user.

 ---